 To view Lydia's latest knowledge exchange outputs please use the relevant links below:

-- Assessing Pharmaceutical Occurance, Persistence and Degradation in Scottish Waters (ERI - Presentation)
+- Assessing Pharmaceutical Occurance, Persistence and Degradation in Scottish Waters (presentation)

-- Pharmaceutical and their Transformation Products in Hospital Wastewater and Conventional Wastewater Treatment Plants (Abstract)
+- Pharmaceutical and their Transformation Products in Hospital Wastewater and Conventional Wastewater Treatment Plants (extended abstract)